-Glaucoma occurs when there is too much inner eye pressure and is a rather common eye problem in dogs.
+Dog glaucoma occurs when there is too much inner eye pressure and is a rather common eye problem.
 It is a serious condition which, if left untreated, can lead to blindness.
 This page looks at the symptoms, causes, and conventional treatment of canine glaucoma.
 Some herbs can also be given not to treat the condition but to reduce some pain and discomfort.

 Glaucoma is a condition that is a result of increased pressure within the eye.